Sizing from the Smallest Scales: The Mass of the Milky Way: Results

 Since the strength of {\it Gaia}'s data is the ability to calculate full $6$-dimensional phase space, we take the analysis a step further by incorporating the not as richly studied Galactocentric total and tangential velocities.
 For the main set of $44$ satellites, the preference for an intermediate-mass host halo is {\it not} evident when examining either of these two velocities -- i.e.~the associated $p$--values reject the null hypothesis that the two samples are drawn from the same parent distribution.
 As shown in panels (b) and (c) of Figure~\ref{fig:ns_allvel}, the subhalos of the intermediate-mass hosts are inconsistent with the observational set.
 In panel (b) the tangential velocity comparison prefers the low-mass hosts, i.e. this is the only non-rejected $p$-value, while in panel (c) the total velocity comparison rules out all host mass ranges -- i.e.~all samples yield $p < 0.05$.

 A caveat to the {\it Gaia}-derived velocities is that a significant group of the observed systems have proportionally large errors associated with their proper motions which translates to proportionally large errors associated with the system's tangential and total velocities.
 These larger uncertainties allow for the possibility of extreme velocities that are not well represented in the phELVIS simulations.
-Inclusion of these systems in the analysis potentially creates a bias primarily against higher-mass hosts.
-The systems in the MCV20a sample with proportionally high tangential velocity errors tend to have lower tangential and total velocities at further distances.
+Inclusion of these systems in the analysis potentially creates a bias primarily towards lower-mass hosts.
+The systems in the MCV20a sample with proportionally high tangential velocity errors have the lowest tangential velocities of all $44$ satellites and are at distances further than roughly half the sample.
 These kinematically cool systems become more rare with increasing host halo mass -- in higher-mass hosts, hotter systems are the norm.
 For example, Leo~IV is one such system with proportionally large tangential velocity errors (i.e.~$|V_{\rm tan,err}/V_{\rm tan}| \ge 0.30$).
 Of the $1108$ halos within $\pm 5$~kpc of Leo IV's distance ($154.59 \pm 4.99$ kpc) in the $4$ highest-mass host halos, there are exactly $0$ halos with a tangential velocity in the bottom range of Leo IV's $1\sigma$ tangential velocity error ($V_{\rm tan} < 14~{\rm km}~{\rm s}^{-1}$).

-To address this potential bias, we rerun our distance-matching analysis using the subsample of $34$ satellites with low fractional uncertainty in $V_{\rm tan}$ -- specifically $|V_{\rm tan,err}/V_{\rm tan}| \le 0.30$.
+To address this potential bias, we rerun our distance-matching analysis using the subsample of $34$ satellites with low fractional uncertainty in $V_{\rm tan}$ -- specifically, we define proportionally low–error systems to have $|V_{\rm tan,err}/V_{\rm tan}| \le 0.30$.
 We then compare the resulting velocity distributions for this pared-down set.
 As illustrated in Fig.~\ref{fig:lvterr_vels}, the radial velocity comparison, panel (a), is essentially unaffected by the removal of systems with proportionally high tangential velocity errors.
 However, the comparison in tangential velocity space, panel (b), now prefers the intermediate-mass hosts.
 The preferred halo mass in the total velocity comparison also changes from Fig.~\ref{fig:ns_allvel} to now prefer the intermediate-mass hosts.
 The low- and high-mass hosts in all $3$ velocity component comparisons are rejected ($p < 0.05$) at or near $3\sigma$.
 All $p$-values discussed here can be found in Table \ref{table:2}.